Information on Seat Selection

 Best Available Seat Booking

-In best available seat booking, you choose a category of seats and selectthe number of tickets you would like.
-An automatic allocation of seats willtake place within the selected category; you receive the best available seats.
-Numbered seats are generally located next to each other.
-If your computer is having problems with Java, then the best available seat booking will automatically take place.
+In best available seat booking, you choose a category of seats and select the number of tickets you would like.
+An automatic allocation of seats will take place within the selected category; you receive the best available seats.

 Seating Chart Booking